malace01/docToPod/README.md

 - Command autocompletion for CLI
 - Multi-user support with authentication
 - Web interface for command execution
-- File upload for Docker Compose files
+- File upload for Docker Compose files and Dockerfiles

 ## Installation